 About

-Katey holds a BFA in graphic design from Western Michigan University with a focus in photography and printmaking, and studied screenprinting at the Art Student’s League of Denver.
+Katey holds a BFA in graphic design from Western Michigan University with a focus in photography and printmaking.
 She teaches art classes to both youth and adults, and has worked in graphic design, program planning, as an elementary school art teacher, and as a teaching artist.
-She is currently the class coordinator and print studio manager at Alchemy Art Center, a community art center on San Juan Island.
+She is currently the class coordinator and print + textiles studio manager at Alchemy Art Center, a community art center on San Juan Island.